Contextuality, Cohomology and Paradox: Cohomology witnesses contextuality

 Given an empirical model $\Se$ defined on the measurement scenario $\tuple{X,\M,O}$, we shall work with the (relative) \Cech\ cohomology for the abelian presheaf $\FR \Se$ for some ring $R$. \begin{definition} With each local section, $s \in \Se(C)$, in the support of an empirical model, we associate the \emph{cohomological obstruction} $\gamma_{\FR \Se}(s)$. \begin{itemize} \item If there exists some local section $s_0 \in \Se(C_0)$ such that $\gamma_{\FR \Se}(s_0) \neq 0$, we say that $\Se$ is \emph{cohomologically logically contextual}, or $\CLC_R(\Se)$.
-We also use the more specific notation $\CLC_R(\Se, s_0)$. \item If $\gamma_{\FR \Se}(s) \neq 0$ for all local sections, we say that $e$ is \emph{cohomologically strongly contextual}, or $\CSC_R$. \end{itemize} \end{definition} The following proposition justifies considering cohomological obstructions as witnessing contextuality.

-\begin{proposition}[{ \cite[Proposition 4.3]{abramsky:11a}}] ~ \begin{itemize} \item $\CLC_R$ implies $\LC$. \item $\CSC_R$ implies $\SC$. \end{itemize} \end{proposition} \begin{proof} Suppose an empirical model $e$ is not logically contextual.
+We also use the more specific notation $\CLC_R(\Se, s_0)$. \item If $\gamma_{\FR \Se}(s) \neq 0$ for all local sections, we say that $e$ is \emph{cohomologically strongly contextual}, or $\CSC_R$. \end{itemize} \end{definition} The following justifies considering cohomological obstructions as witnessing contextuality. \begin{proposition}[{ \cite[Proposition 4.3]{abramsky:11a}}] $\CLC_R$ implies $\LC$, and $\CSC_R$ implies $\SC$. \end{proposition} \begin{proof} Suppose an empirical model $e$ is not logically contextual.
 Then for every maximal context $C_0 \in \M$ and every $s_0 \in \Se(C_0)$, there is a compatible family $\{ s_C \in \Se(C) \}_{C \in\M}$ with $s_{c_0} = s_0$.
 As $\Se(C)$ embeds into $\FR \Se(C)$, $\{s_C\}$ is also a compatible family in $\FR \Se$.
 Hence, by Proposition~\ref{prop:obstruction-compatiblefamily}, we conclude that $\obst(s) = 0$.
-The same argument can be applied to a single section witnessing the failure of strong contextuality. \end{proof} Thus we have a sufficient condition for contextuality in the existence of a cohomological obstruction.
+The same argument can be applied to a single section witnessing the failure of strong contextuality. \end{proof}

+Thus we have a sufficient condition for contextuality in the existence of a cohomological obstruction.
 Unfortunately, this condition is not, in general, necessary.
 It is possible that ``false positives'' arise in the form of families $\{ r_C \in \FR \Se(C) \}_{C\in\M}$ which are not \textit{bona fide} global sections in $\Se(X)$ in which genuine global sections do not exist.